uol-feps-soc-comp3931-2324-classroom/final-year-project-sc21l2llauren/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=13624875)
-# COMP3931 Individual Project: A Pairwise Approach to Target Set Selection for Intermarket Analysis
+# COMP3931 Individual Project: A Pairwise Approach to Target Set Selection for Intra-market Analysis

 The .ipynb files can be open and run on Jupyter Notebook.
 And .xlsx are datasets that can be open on Microsoft Excel.